 To be considered, the schools submitted audio recordings that displayed their technical proficiency, musical expression and artistry.

-"These incredible young musicians are representative of Herricks in so many ways," Herricks orchestra teacher Catherine Fish said.
-"They are bright, hardworking and dedicated students who are self-motivated.
-Coaching them in chamber music is a pleasure because they come to sessions prepared and ready to perfect the smallest details."
+“These incredible young musicians are representative of Herricks in so many ways,” Herricks orchestra teacher Catherine Fish said.
+“They are bright, hardworking and dedicated students who are self-motivated.”

-Herricks' cello quartet is comprised of students Dara Bao, Justin Koe, Kyle Pinzon and Justin Yang.
-Members of the clarinet trio are Julia Feldman, Grace Kang and Ju Young Yi.
+Herricks’ cello quartet is comprised of students Dara Bao, Justin Koe, Kyle Pinzon and Justin Yang, while its clarinet trio is comprised of students Julia Feldman, Grace Kang and Ju Young Yi.

 Many local schools, in an annual effort that takes its name from the Super Bowl, worked to help the needy by donating cans of soup and other nonperishable items as part of “Souper Bowl” food collections.

 In Massapequa, Alfred G. Berner Middle School’s Chiefs Challenge Club asked students and staff to place food items into the box of the team they believed would win the game — the Los Angeles Rams or New England Patriots.
 The collection eventually filled 19 boxes.
 Donations went to the YES Community Counseling Center in Massapequa.

 Students at Chestnut Street and Cornwell Avenue elementary schools in West Hempstead put cans of soup into the box of the team for which they were rooting, totaling 105 cans.
 Donations went to the Mary Brennan INN in Hempstead.

 In Plainedge, the high school’s English Honor Society sponsored a drive that collected more than 900 food items for Island Harvest.